Darwin, Northern Territory: Architecture

-As Darwin was destroyed by cyclones several times and suffered severe bomb damage during World War II, there are few historic buildings left in town.
-The Administrator's Office dating from 1883 was used as a law court and as a police station and was only slightly damaged by bombs.
-In 1974, however, it was completely destroyed by the cyclone.
-In 1979 it was decided to rebuild, and the reconstruction was finished in 1981.
-The building houses Government offices today.
-Opposite the building Survivors Lookout offers a view of the marina.

-In a park in the south of the CBD, the ruin of the Town Hall that had been built in 1883 and destroyed by the cyclone in 1974 can be seen.
+As Darwin was destroyed by cyclones several times and suffered severe bomb damage during World War II, few historic buildings remain in town.
+The Administrator's Office dating from 1883 was used as a law court and as a police station and was only slightly damaged by bombs, but in 1974, the cyclone completely destroyed it.
+In 1979, it was decided to rebuild, and the reconstruction was finished in 1981.
+The building houses government offices today.
+Opposite the building, Survivors Lookout offers a view of the marina.In a park in the south of the CBD, the ruin of the Town Hall built in 1883 and destroyed by the cyclone in 1974 can be seen.
 Browns Mart is a stone building dating from 1880 opposite the park.
-Originally Browns Mart was the bourse of a mining company but later it was transformed into a theatre.
+Browns Mart was originally used in many different activities including commerce, storage, shipping and insurance agency, mining exchange and meetings of local organisations but it was transformed into a theatre.

-One of the most prominent buildings of Darwin is the Chinese Temple, which was founded in 1887 and damaged by cyclones in 1897 and in 1937.
-In 1942 it was severely damaged by bombs and rebuilt after the war.
-On 24 December 1974 it was completely destroyed by the cyclone.
-The reconstruction was completed in 1978.
+One of Darwin's most prominent buildings is the Chinese Temple, which was founded in 1887 and damaged by cyclones in 1897 and in 1937.
+It was severely damaged by bombs in 1942 and rebuilt after the war.
+On 24 December 1974 the cyclone completely destroyed it.
+Reconstruction was completed in 1978.

 There are various modern churches in Darwin.
 St Mary's Star of the Sea Roman Catholic Cathedral was inaugurated in 1962.
-Christ Church Anglican Cathedral was rebuilt in 1977 after it had been severely damaged by bombs in 1942 and destroyed by cyclone Tracy in 1974.
+Christ Church Anglican Cathedral was rebuilt in 1977 after being severely damaged by bombs in 1942 and destroyed by Cyclone Tracy in 1974.
 The Uniting Memorial Church was built in 1960.